 Instructor of Computer Science

-- Teach undergraduate courses for computing majors and non-majors
+- Prepare and teach undergraduate courses for computing majors and non-majors using face-to-face, hybrid, and online modalities

 - Administer aspects of the CSCI 101 lab courses, such as course content design and supervision of student tutors

-- Assist with curriculum development, accreditation, program planning, student recruitment and advisement
+- Assist with curriculum development, accreditation, program planning, student recruitment and academic advising

-- Participate in service to the program, department, college, and university
+- Support institutional mission by participating in various service activities for the program, department, college, and university

 - M.S. in Computer Science or closely related field